alixvox/Blosscast/README.md

-Wherether is an open-sourced terminal application that uses wttr.in to access weather data for a city.
+Blosscast is an open-sourced terminal application that uses wttr.in to access weather data for a city.

 OPERATION:
 1. Run the file in your terminal by navigating to the main directory and typing "./"